Other voting methods

 Applying your own counting method

-After the tally, the raw ballots are available in a random order.
-So if you do not wish to use one of the available counting methods on our server, You can still apply any of your favorite algorithms to determine the winner(s) from the raw ballots.
+If you do not wish to use one of the available counting methods on our server, you can still apply any of your favorite algorithms to determine the winner(s) from the raw ballots.
 We explain here how the election result is formatted, on an example.
 As a result of the election, you will get something like this:

 What does this mean??
 This a list of list of votes, each vote being itself a list.
 Here, we have the result of an election with two questions and four voters: